Fab-in-a-Box 3D Printed Dice: Exploration – SCOPES-DF

 Ideate

-Choose your dice’s theme.
-This will dictate what you put on its faces.
+Choose a theme for your dice.
+This will dictate what you put on their faces.
 Be descriptive, and get creative.
 Remember that numbers can be numerals, words, or dots—and you don’t have to limit yourself to just numbers!
-You can make a decision-making dice with words like “yes,” “no,” and “maybe.”
+You can make decision-making dice with words like “yes,” “no,” and “maybe.”
 Just make sure you have as many features as you have faces.
 (It can help to make a numbered list!)

 Determine the layout for your dice.
 Use the templates provided or make your own.
 These show which features will appear next to one another, on neighboring faces.